heptarch/heptarch.github.io/qml.md

 - Using simple noise models and complexity-theoretic tools, can we characterize the limitations of NISQ devices for Hamiltonian simulation?
-- What is the link between Grover search and the quantum limit?
+- What is the link between Grover search and the Heisenberg limit?
 - Are there ways to parametrize signal-processing and metrological techniques to optimize, e.g. energy estimation protocols, on ISQ/EFT devices?
 - How can we leverage the Shor's algorithm (and the Hidden Subgroup